 We even have labels on the Ikea Trofast bins we use for the baby’s clothes; even though she obviously can’t help put her own clothes away yet, it makes it easier for Jon and I to put stuff away in the right place, and to find the right clothes when getting her dressed.

-Download the Dresser Drawer Labels Printable and SVG Cut File
+Download the Free Dresser Drawer Labels Printable and SVG Cut File

 Grab this SVG and printable PDF bundle below.